 How to Avoid Common QuickBooks Errors

-QuickBooks accounting software was released on early 90’s and since release it has grabbed the top most position of being the most preferred business management program.
-Employment of the software helps in smooth management of sales, inventory, payroll etc. and offers compatibility with other QuickBooks add-ons when it comes to financial management of the business.
+QuickBooks accounting software was released in the early ’90s and since its release, it has grabbed the topmost position of being the most preferred business management program.
+Employment of the software helps in smooth management of sales, inventory, payroll, etc., and offers compatibility with other QuickBooks add-ons when it comes to the financial management of the business.
 However, like other software, QuickBooks also encounters simple as well as complex errors.
 The error can be technical or purely functional.
 Being a QuickBooks user you should be aware of the common errors that can happen while using the software so that you do not get panicked and act accordingly.
-For further support and assistance you can contact to QuickBooks phone number.
+For further support and assistance, you can contact QuickBooks’ phone number.

 Some Common QuickBooks Errors

 Sales Tax Preferences not configured:

 The sales tax preferences must be configured if the business is product-based.
 The setting of the sales tax preferences in QuickBooks is highly important to maintain the records accurately.
 For configuring the sales tax preferences follow the simple step:

 Go to Edit -> Preferences -> Sales Tax icon -> Company Preferences -> Owe Sales Tax -> from two options Invoice Date or Upon Receipt of payment select any one.

 Unable to Reconcile Accounts

 For the right registration of accounts, you need to check whether the business account is correct or not for the accounts to reconcile regularly.
 This comprises checking and savings accounts, loans, taxes, and more.
 For the account reconciliation follow the simple step: